danmarz/my-digital-garden/_notes/callbacks.md

 ```

 A callback is a simple function that's passed as a value to another function, and will only be executed when the event happens.
-We can do this because JavaScript has first-class functions, which can be assigned to variables and passed around to other functions (called **[[higher-order functions]]**)
+We can do this because JavaScript has first-class functions, which can be assigned to variables and passed around to other functions (called **[[higher order functions]]**)

 It's common to wrap all your client code in a `load` event listener on the `window` object, which runs the callback function only when the page is ready: